• Skip to primary navigation

 January 14, 2016 By Trudy Scott 23 Comments

-This is such a great segment on zinc/copper balance in pyroluria and autism so I really want to share it in advance of Dr. Usman’s interview tomorrow Friday January 15th.
-Dr. Usman one of many excellent speakers on the Autism Intensive.
+This is such a great segment on zinc/copper balance in pyroluria and autism so I really want to share it.
+Dr. Usman was one of many excellent speakers on the Autism Intensive online event.

-An excerpt from Dr. Usman’s interview: Optimizing Metabolic-Immune Communication and Function, on the Autism intensive
+An excerpt from Dr. Usman’s interview: Optimizing Metabolic-Immune Communication and Function

 Dr. Usman: ….
 In the 70s, they were breaking down individuals with schizophrenia into three phenotypes: low histamine, high histamine and pyrolurics.
 At the time this phenotype of pyroluria in schizophrenia was manifest as a B6, zinc deficiency and when they were given high doses of B6 or zinc, their schizophrenia improved.